skimcloud/TradeOracle/README_TradeOracle.md

-# TradeOracle: Long Options Flow Signal Prediction
+# 🔮 TradeOracle: Long Options Flow Signal Prediction + Risk Management

 ## Introduction
 TradeOracle is an advanced machine learning model designed to predict the outcomes of long options flow signal trading strategies.
 Leveraging historical trade data from the BlackBoxStocks team trader Maria Chaudhry, it provides traders with actionable insights to enhance their decision-making process.